 The conditions which prisoners of war accommodated in a neutral country must fulfil in order to permit their repatriation shall be fixed, as shall likewise their status, by agreement between the Powers concerned.
 In general, prisoners of war who have been accommodated in a neutral country, and who belong to the following categories, should be repatriated:

-(1) Those whose state of health has deteriorated so as to fulfil the condition laid down for direct repatriation;
+- 1. Those whose state of health has deteriorated so as to fulfil the conditions laid down for direct repatriation; - 2.
+Those whose mental or physical powers remain, even after treatment, considerably impaired.